 From the conventions to election night, we bring you the latest developments on the road to the White House.

 US President Barack Obama and Republican challenger Mitt Romney have faced each other in a combative debate that saw both men attack one another directly on a number of issues.

-The discussion on Wednesday focused largely on domestic issues, though it covered a broader range of topics than the first presidential debate earlier this month.
+The discussion focused largely on domestic issues, though it covered a broader range of topics than the first presidential debate earlier this month.

 The president’s one-liner would set the tone for much of the first hour of debate, which used a “town hall” format, with questions coming from a pool of undecided voters in the audience.